AdaCore/gnatstudio/docs/users_guide/main_window.rst

   contexts.

-* If you are searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Key Shortcuts` dialog instead of using the above procedure.
+* If you are searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Preferences...` dialog instead of using the above procedure.
 These actions are found in the :guilabel:`Search` category and are called :guilabel:`Global Search in context:`.
-GPS includes a :index:`menu <single: menu; file -->
+GPS includes a :index:`menu <single: menu; Find -->
-  open from project>` for two of them by default: :menuselection:`File --> Open From Project...` searches filenames, :index:`while <single: menu;
+  find file in project>` for two of them by default: :menuselection:`Find --> Find File in Project` searches filenames, :index:`while <single: menu;
-  navigate --> goto entity>` :menuselection:`Navigate --> Goto Entity...`
+  find --> find entity>` :menuselection:`Find --> Find Entity`
   searches all entities defined in your project.